red-machine-games/raw-markdown-documentation/docs/api/accounts.md

 # Accounts

 Account and profiles are two different things linked with each other.
-Accounts represeting only data for login.
-You should see accounts as login methods, for example player has 1 profile linked with social profile(maybe Facebook) and 2 devices so he will have 2 account(for each device) and 1 active profile(actually each account will have it's own base profile but they both will be inactive until unlinking from social profile).
-Also it's possible to make account bi-login: a simple linking with social profile but keeping the one account-profile pair.
-You will be able to login with gClientId/gClientSecret and token from social network into the same account.
+Accounts representing only data for login.
+You should see accounts as login methods, for example player has 1 profile linked with social profile(maybe Facebook) and 2 devices so he will have 2 accounts (for each device) and 1 active profile(actually each account will have its base profile but they both will be inactive until unlinking from social profile).
+Also, it's possible to make account bi-login: a simple linking with social profile but keeping the one account-profile pair.
+You will be able to login with gClientId/gClientSecret and token from a social network into the same account.
 But this procedure irreversible.
 Accessing account is the first initial action that you must do before any work with Goblin Backend - it will give you a fresh session.
-Next we will look at all variants of signing up and signing in.
+Next, we will look at all variants of signing up and signing in.

 ## Anonymous sign up

-If you're developing standalone app or mobile app the case for you to anonymously sign up - Goblin Backend will create account with credentials(gClientId and gClientSecret) for you - you'll get it in response.
-You should consider saving this credentials somewhere: persist on device or use side services like Google Play Services.
+If you're developing a standalone app or mobile app the case for you to anonymously sign up - Goblin Backend will create an account with credentials(gClientId and gClientSecret) for you - you'll get it in response.
+You should consider saving these credentials somewhere: persist on a device or use side services like Google Play Services.
-Also it's the most straightforward method of creating account:
+Also, it's the most straightforward method of creating an account:
 ```javascript
 // Let's init API
 var gbaseApi = new Gbase.GbaseApi('some-proj', 'dev', 'some HMAC secret', Gbase.GbaseApi.PLATFORM.STDL, '0.0.2');